Yunyaonate/coclear_segmentation/README.md

 - **Metric Choice:** Accuracy is often not a good metric for segmentation tasks, especially when there's a class imbalance (e.g., most of the image is background).
 In such cases, the model might learn to predict the most common class for all inputs, resulting in high accuracy but poor qualitative results.

 - **Alternative Metrics:** Consider using other metrics more suitable for imbalance and segmentation tasks, such as the Intersection over Union (IoU), Dice coefficient, Precision, Recall, or F1 Score.
-These metrics provide a better understanding of how well the model is performing in terms of actual area covered by predictions versus ground truth.
+These metrics provide a better understanding of how well the model is performing in terms of the actual area covered by predictions versus ground truth.

 ### 4. U-Net Model Architecture
 Here is the U-Net Architecture we are using.